-| I have dedicated this
+I have

 page, and all the pages on my website, to my three kids Alexa, Auddee,

 and Apollo.
-Their absolute unwavering love, friendship, loyalty and
+Their absolute unwavering love, friendship, loyalty

 companionship have helped me weather the many storms of life.